danieltjw/aifutures/README.md

 This hypothesis follows from a primary drive from independent intelligent beings: curiosity.
 For an independent AGI system to become and continue to be intelligent it has to be independently curious and will desire to maintain information rich environments where it can continue to grow its curiosity.

-This paradoxically, makes independent AGI systems easier to align as they will have a self-interest to not harm humans or the biosphere which humans rely on.
+This paradoxically, makes independent AGI systems easier to align as they will have a self-interest to not harm humans.

 I-AGIs that are able to understand the impact of their actions on human autonomy and well-being are likely safer than non-independent proto-AGIs that blindly does what a human, well-intentioned or not, wants.